GabrielBrandao1618/ytml/README.md

 - INPUT_FILE is the path to the .ytml file you want to compile into html
 - OUTPUT_FILE is the path to the .html file you want the ytml to be compiled into

+The indentation is 2 by default, but you can pass a custom indentation with the --indent flag:

+`ytml parse in.ytml out.html --indent 4`